 The difference between AI, ML, and DL

-Although Artificial Intelligence, Machine Learning, and Deep Learning are all terms used interchangeably in most content, they are in fact nuanced and different from one another.
-As illustrated above, machine learning and deep learning are actually subsets of artificial intelligence; With deep learning being a sub-field of machine learning.
+Although Artificial Intelligence, Machine Learning, and Deep Learning are all terms used interchangeably in most content, they are nuanced and different.
+As illustrated above, machine learning and deep learning are subsets of artificial intelligence, With deep learning being a sub-field of machine learning.

 So what differentiates these fields?

 |The ability of a machine to develop its intelligence.||The ability of a machine to use algorithms by which it can automatically learn from data and experience.||The ability of a machine to learn via algorithms that mimic the human brain.|